preetpatel/Dinr/README.md

 # Welcome to Dinr
 ### Because restaurants can't swipe left!

-Dinr is a mobile application that makes choosing a restaurant to eat at easier for all the indecisive people out there.
-Simply join a session with a group of friends and swipe away at restaurants.
-When the time is up, discover your group's top picks.
+Dinr is a mobile application that makes it easier to discover new restaurants and decide on where to eat (for all the indecisive people out there).
+Simply set up a session, invite your friends and swipe away.
+When the time is up, the application will recommend the three top restaurants based off all your preferences.

 This application was developed as a submission for our group project in the _SOFTENG 750: Software Development Methodologies_ course.
 For more information about this project and the application, you can refer to our [Wiki.](https://github.com/PreetPatel/Dinr/wiki)